aws-samples/aws-elemental-mediatailor-tools/Workshops/MediaTailorModule.md

-# AWS Elemental MediaTailor
+# Monetizing an Encrypted Live Stream with AWS Elemental MediaTailor
 This module will take you through creating a Mediatailor configuration using previously created AWS Elemental MediaLive and AWS Elemental MediaPackage channels.
+The MediaPackage channel will have been encrypted using a SPEKE reference server.

 ## Prerequisites